 Invalidation Search – How We Cracked The Toughest Case We Came Across?

-We received a request from a client to invalidate a patent that is related to the concept of random access procedure.
+We received a request from a client to invalidate a patent that is related to the concept of a random access procedure.
 More specifically, the patent was talking about a specific equation.
 Actually these days we are doing a hell lot of invalidation.

 In this case, we got an important lead during the start of the search.
 While checking the file history of the patent, we observed that the concept of random access procedure was used in developing many standards.
 We tried to use this lead and started building different routes to reach the required result.
 The initial two routes were (1) Searching Standards and (2) Searching Patents.